The Best Tips for Training Your Dog How to "Stay"

 Don't Use Your Tone of Voice to Intimidate Your Dog

-It may help to tone down the no-reward marker if it's being used (or to stop using it all together) and let the dog understand that he is truly free to go.
+It may help to tone down the no-reward marker if it's being used (or to stop using it altogether) and let the dog understand that he is truly free to go.
 If you don't, your dog won't know what your release word really means.
 If you say "release" or "free," or whatever your release word is, make sure your dog gets up even if this initially means tossing a treat on the ground to get him to move.

 Trainers with good timing may be able to use verbal or gentle leash prompts as reminders (not to be confused with negative markers or leash jerks) to prevent excitable dogs from breaking the "stay" and thus creating an opportunity for reinforcement.